Fine tuning SMLs

 5

-We are going to have 5 classes, now we are going to see the minimum value of these classes to know if the score starts at 0 or 1.
-For this we use the unique method
+We will have 5 classes, now we are going to see the minimum value of these classes to know if the score starts at 0 or 1.
+For this, we use the unique method.

 dataset.unique('label')